MCResourcePile/addon-project/src/content/wiki/guides/newplayerguide.md

 ![Inventory 7](../../assets/img/newplayerguide/inventory7.png)

 This is the server selection screen.
-It also shows how many people are in each server (there were 5 people in Beta when this photo was taken).
+It also shows how many people are playing in each server (there were 5 people in Beta when this photo was taken).